renovatebot/renovate/docs/usage/docker.md

 ## Digest Updating

-If you follow our advice to replace a tag like `node:14` with a pinned digest like `node:14@sha256:d938c1761e3afbae9242848ffbb95b9cc1cb0a24d889f8bd955204d347a7266e`, you'll get Renovate PRs whenever the `node:14` image is updated on Docker Hub.
+If you follow our advice to replace a tag like `node:14` with a pinned digest like `node:14@sha256:d938c1761e3afbae9242848ffbb95b9cc1cb0a24d889f8bd955204d347a7266e`, you will get Renovate PRs whenever the `node:14` image is updated on Docker Hub.

 Previously this update would have been "invisible" to you - one day you pull code that represents `node:14.15.0` and the next day you pull code that represents `node:14.15.1`.
 But you can never be sure, especially as Docker caches.
 Maybe some of your colleagues, or worse still your build machine, are stuck on an older version with a security vulnerability.

-By pinning to a digest instead, you'll get these updates via Pull Requests, or even committed directly to your repository if you enable branch automerge for convenience.
+By pinning to a digest instead, you will get these updates via Pull Requests, or even committed directly to your repository if you enable branch automerge for convenience.
 This makes sure everyone on your team uses the latest versions.

 ## Version Upgrading